 Focus on Scalp Microbiome

 There's a growing awareness of the importance of the scalp microbiome – the ecosystem of bacteria, fungi, and other microorganisms that live on the scalp.
 Disruptions in the scalp microbiome can contribute to various scalp conditions.
-As a result, products formulated with prebiotics and probiotics are gaining traction, as they aim to balance the scalp microbiome and promote overall scalp health.
+So naturally, products formulated with prebiotics and probiotics are gaining traction, as they aim to balance the scalp microbiome and promote overall scalp health.

 Professional Scalp Treatments